MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Users.Actions/Copy-MgBetaUserOnenoteSectionToNotebook.md

 Copies a section to a specific notebook.
 For Copy operations, you follow an asynchronous calling pattern:  First call the Copy action, and then poll the operation endpoint for the result.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Copy-MgUserOnenoteSectionToNotebook](/powershell/module/Microsoft.Graph.Users.Actions/Copy-MgUserOnenoteSectionToNotebook?view=graph-powershell-1.0)

 ## SYNTAX

 ### CopyExpanded (Default)